 The provider has an extensive help center with a range of tutorials, how-to guides, and other explanatory content.
 You can also book live training courses run by the company, and contact the company by email.

-As we’ve mentioned already, Asana is one of the best project management platforms for integrations.
+Asana is one of the best project management platforms for integrations.
 When I sat down to review the software, I was surprised at the sheer size of the integrations library.
 It’s so much bigger than Teamwork’s, for example.

-I’ve had a little browse, and virtually very application I used in my work life is in there somewhere!
+I’ve had a little browse, and virtually very application I used in my work life is in there somewhere.
 There are all the standard Google and Microsoft apps (Gmail, Teams, etc.) as well as Slack, Canva, Looker, Adobe, Salesforce, and hundreds more.

 Asana’s integrations library.
-Image: Tech.co’s testing process
+Source: Tech.co testing

 Unlike some integration libraries provided by project management software tools, Asana actually includes explanations of what its integrations do, and how to use them.
 Trello doesn’t go into that much detail, and neither does monday.com.